 Now let’s bake!
 Get started by preheating your oven to 350º F. Whisk together the flour, baking powder, baking soda, salt and spices in a medium bowl and set aside.
 In a stand mixer fitted with a paddle attachment, cream both sugars and oil together on medium speed until well combined.

 Add the eggs one at a time with the mixer on medium speed and scrape down the sides of the bowl as needed.
-Add the greek yogurt and mix until combined.
+Add the sour cream and mix until combined.
 With the mixer on low, add in the flour mixture followed by the carrots.
 Scrape down the sides of the bowl as needed and mix just until it is incorporated.

 Coat three 6 inch pans or two 8 inch pans with nonstick spray and parchment rounds and carefully divide the batter evenly among the pans.
 Smooth the batter out and gently tap the pan on the counter to avoid air bubbles.